-"RESOLVED THAT Mr Lawrence Paratz who has reached the age of 70 years be and is hereby re-appointed a Director of the Company and it is hereby declared that the age limit of 70 years referred to in Section 210 of the companies Act No. 07 of 2007 shall not apply to the said Mr Lawrance Paratz"
+"RESOLVED THAT Mr Lawrence Paratz who has reached the age of 70 years be and is hereby re-appointed a Director of the Company and it is hereby declared that the age limit of 70 years referred to in Section 210 of the companies Act No. 07 of 2007 shall not apply to

-1.9 To reappoint as a Director, Mr V U Kumar who has reached the age of 70 years and who vacates his office in terms of Section 210 of the Companies Act No. 07 of 2007 ("the Act")
+To reappoint as a Director, Mr V U Kumar who has reached the age of 70 years and who vacates his office in terms of Section 210 of the Companies Act No. 07 of 2007 ("the Act")